htruong/ezpi4me/README.md

 Press Enter a couple of times so it shows the login prompt after you connect.

+**Note: The first boot is slow.
+It might take 10-15 minutes before the login prompt shows up.
+It won't have debug text.
+Be patient.**

 - Alternatively, you can use a USB-OTG cable, a mini-HDMI to HDMI adapter, a USB keyboard, to connect to the Pi Zero directly.
 You'll need to type on it.

 Later versions of ezpi4me might do everything automatically for you without requiring you to type, but this is process is too dangerous and error-prone